Ping LST vs SFT (What are the Differences?)

 But the LST tends to be more forgiving on off-center hits, while the SFT is more workable for experienced golfers who want to shape their shots.

-The LST also has a higher MOI (Moment of Inertia), which means that it is more stable on off-center hits, and less likely to twist.
+The LST also has a higher MOI (Moment of Inertia), which means it is more stable on off-center hits and less likely to twist.

 On the other hand, the SFT has a lower MOI, which makes it more workable, but also less forgiving on off-center hits.